angusmaccuish/FRTB/MAR10.md

 ## Terminology for risk metrics

-Sensitivity: a bank’s estimate of the change in value of an instrument due to a small change in one of its underlying risk factors.
+Sensitivity: a bank's estimate of the change in value of an instrument due to a small change in one of its underlying risk factors.
 Delta and vega risks are sensitivities

 Delta risk: the linear estimate of the change in value of a financial instrument due to a movement in the value of a